🔼The name Joseph: Summary

 The name Joseph is one of the most popular names in the Bible.
 The most famous one is Jacob's twelfth child and eleventh son; Rachel's first and brother of Benjamin (Genesis 30:24).
 In Psalm 81:5, this Joseph's name is spelled יהוסף (Jehoseph).

 - The father of Igal, who is one of the spies that Moses sent out to the Promised Land (Numbers 13:7).

 - A prophesying musician in the tabernacle service (1 Chronicles 25:2).

 - One among the men who divorced their foreign wives in the purge of Ezra (Ezra 10:42).

 - Three semi-ancestors of Christ, including his semi-father (Luke 3:23, 3:24, 3:30).

 - One of Jesus' brothers (Matthew 13:55).

 - A man of Arimathea who places the body of Jesus in his new tomb (Luke 23:50).

 - The rejected nominee to replace Judas (Acts 1:23).

-The name Joseph is also the source of the fiercely popular name Jose, and the only Jose in the Bible also occurs in the genealogy of Jesus (Luke 3:28).
+The name Joseph is also the source of the name Joses, which occurs an additional six times in the New Testament, as well as of the nowadays fiercely popular name Jose, which in the Bible may occur only once (Luke 3:28).